Klosmi/html-basics/JS-basic.md

   - __`id`__ (can be `:id` or `{{id}}` or `<id>`):
     it is a common variable, it tells us to replace this with an actual ID.
     - eg.:
-      *`:id` indicting that we cn replace it with something, here like a number.*
+      *`:id` indicting that we can replace it with something, here like a number.*
       *Many times there is a documentation of the given [API](https://swapi.dev/documentation), where tehy explain what is what.*
       ```
       https://swapi.dev/api/people/:id/